 Then add shallots and saute till it turn translucent.
 Now add the grounded red chilli paste and very little water about 2 tbsp.

-Mix well and saute for 2 minutes in low flame till the oil separates a little.
+Mix well and saute for 2 minutes in low flame until the oil separates a little.
 Then add soy sauce.

 Now add vinegar and tomato sauce or 1 tsp of sugar.

 Add pepper powder and salt.
 Cook in low flame for 4 to 5 minutes by constant stirring in the middle.
-Once oil floats on top, switch off flame.
-After it cools completely, transfer it to a clean container.
+Once oil floats on top, switch off the flame.
+Finally, after it cools completely, transfer it to a clean container.

 Use this schezwan chutney recipe as a dip for Gobi 65.

 Tips for Schezwan Sauce Recipe

 1. I used regular red chilli and byadagi chilli, this schezwan chutney recipe can be made without byadagi chilli’s also.